bott0n/ctf-writeups/content/posts/BauhiniaCTF2023-Author-Writeups.md

 Thread 1:
 1. Create a 0x10 size password, password #0
 2. register a uffd page
-3. Edit password #0 using the uffd page to trigger user fault and the address to what to write data in
+3. Edit password #0 using the uffd page to trigger page fault and prepare the address to write data in

-Start thread 2:
+Thread 2 start:

 4. Delete password #0
-5. Create two 0x10 size password, password #2 & #3
+5. Create two 0x20 size password, password #2 & #3

 Thread 2 end, thread 1 continue

+6. The pointer in password #3 will be overwritten with the address that we prepared in step3

 The easiest way to become root with knowing kernel base address and having AAW is to modify modprobe_path.